 DAY 0: fly into Villahermosa; transport to Palenque (2 hr); night in Hotel Lacandonia or other

-DAY 1: This is the launch day.
-Most groups will eat an early breakfast at rendezvous of Hotel Lacandonia at 7 am where we'll load into the van for the 3-hr drive to Frontera Corozal (our put-in on the Mexican side of the Usumacinta).
-At the put-in, we'll finish rigging the rafts, have a safety talk, and launch, getting downstream 6-20 km.
+DAY 1: This is the departure/launch day.
+Most groups will rendezvous during breakfast at Hotel Lacandonia at 8 am where we'll load into the van for the 3-hr drive to Frontera Corozal (our put-in on the Mexican side of the Usumacinta).
+At the put-in, we'll finish rigging the rafts, adjust kayaks, have a safety talk, and usually camp at Frontera (or stay in bungalows of Escudo Jaguar or Nueva Alianza).
+[Some trips may have the group arrive to Frontera early on Day2 and launch in the afternoon.]
 Note that you can leave valuables either at the SierraRios depot in Palenque or in the vehicles, which should be safe with our shuttle drivers in Frontera until the day we take-out.
-Spaghetti. ~20 km
+Spaghetti.
+0-7 km

 DAY 2: We will paddle to and spend several hours at Yaxchilán ruins.
-In the afternoon we either camp at Yaxchilán or arrive at a beach camp 6-25 km downstream.
-We'll have a traditional Mayan/Mexican feast of tamales this evening. ~20 km
+We usually will camp at Yaxchilán (we have a special arragnement with the park) or downstream 7 km (km 27).
+We'll have a traditional Mayan/Mexican feast of tamales/burritos this evening. ~20 km

-DAY 4: LAYOVER.
-We'll check in with the military and caretakers at Piedras Negras and spend the day hiking around the ruins, the dry cenote, and jungle, then playing in the water, practicing rolls and other paddling techniques, or simply relaxing in camp.
-Lasagna!
-0 km
+DAY 5: LAYOVER.
+We'll check in with the military and caretakers at Piedras Negras and spend the day hiking around the ruins, the dry cenote, and jungle, then playing in the water, practicing kayak rolls and other paddling techniques, or simply relaxing in camp.
+Lasagna or enchiladas; 0 km

-DAY 5: We'll pass El Porvenir then enter a class II gorge with Cola del Diablo rapid, and arrive at and explore the beautiful travertine waterfalls of Busiljá that cascade directly into the Usumacinta.
-After exploring the side stream, we'll have lunch and then continue downstream.
-One possible excursion is to explore the final five drops on Río Chocoljá (if there are interested kayakers on the trip; we would walk upstream to paddle them).
-We then enter the main Gran Cañon de San José and paddle through several big rapids: La Linea, Baluarte and Whirlpool.
-We'll set up camp in the Gran Cañon de San José before the next big rapids.
-[We may skip the Chocoljá excursion paddle depending on the group and timing.]
-Fajitas. ~35 km
+DAY 6: We'll pass El Porvenir then enter a class II gorge with Cola del Diablo rapid, and arrive at and explore the beautiful travertine waterfalls of Busiljá that cascade directly into the Usumacinta.
+After lunch, we continue downstream, sometimes stopping to explore/kayak the final five drops on Río Chocoljá (if there are interested kayakers on the trip; to do so requires a paddle/hike upstream).
+We then enter the main Gran Cañon de San José and paddle through several big rapids: La Linea (III+), Baluarte (II-III) and Whirlpool (III-).
+We'll set up camp a more open section before the next gorge and big rapids.
+Lentils / maybe fish. ~35 km

-DAY 6: We'll paddle through the final part of the Gran Cañon San José with two of the biggest rapids the river has to offer: San Josécito (III), San José (III+), and then the final rapid, White Wall (II).
+DAY 7: We'll paddle through the final part of the Gran Cañon San José with two of the biggest rapids the river has to offer: San Josécito (III) and San José (III+), and then the final rapid, White Wall (II).
 The remainder of the river has no rapids as it goes through the final gorge at Boca del Cerro, but we may still stop at a crystal clear side stream for a swim and/or explore a cave where the gigantic Boca del Cerro/Tenosique dam is to be built.
-We'll then arrive at the take-out around mid-day, de-rig, clean and dry items (2 hr), and drive back to Palenque. ~30 km
+We'll then arrive at the take-out around mid-day, de-rig, clean and dry items (~2 hr), and drive back to Palenque (1.5 hr).
+Restaurant Palenque; ~30 km

-Service for the trip ends upon return to Palenque.
+SERVICE ENDS upon return to Palenque.
 Folks will generally stay at a hotel in Palenque or in cabañas at El Panchán.
-The group usually gathers for a restaurant dinner - possibly Don Mucho's, Maya Cañada or Las Tinajas.
+Optional excursions to Palenque ruins and/or Agua Azul often are scheduled the following day.
+The group usually gathers for a restaurant dinner the day after at Don Mucho's to listen to live music, dance, and enjoy the fire show.
 It is possible for participants to depart.

 DAY BEFORE OR AFTER: Often folks will want to visit the ruins of Palenque or visit Cascadas Agua Azul, which are fun and more economically arranged as a group.
 Also with advance notice and approval, it may be possible to arrange kayak/raft runs of Ríos Shumuljá (class III), Agua Azul (class IV-V), Chacamax (class III), Chocoljá (class II-III), or other rivers in the area.